 The time of Kamakura (1185-1333) sees the establishment of a military government, the bakufu, whose capital is located in Kamakura, in Tokyo Bay.
 A new orientation is given to Buddhist statuary, which is experiencing a renaissance based on new stylistic criteria.
 The sculpture of this period is used to represent beings with vigor and naturalism, in an almost "expressionist" style to express, in a powerful way, their deepest reality.
 It is dominated by the Kei School whose most famous sculptors, Kōkei, Unkei (1150-1223) and Kaikei (active 1183 1223) have worked to restore the Buddhist temples of Nara such as Khofuku-ji and Tōdai-ji, burned in 1180 by the Taira clan.

-Kei School, in the Nara region, brings out a style of acute and very expressive realism.
+The Kei school, in the Nara region, brings out a style of acute realism and very expressive.
 Unkei and Kaikei are the two most representative sculptors, with a very different realistic style, virile and powerful for the first, graceful and elegant for the second.
-This quest for realism from the Kei School is at the service of the orders and restorations of the Kohfuku-ji Temple of the Hossō-shū current.
+This quest for realism of the Kei school is used in the commissioning and restorations of the Kohfuku-ji temple of the Hossō-shū current.

 Indeed, Kohfuku-ji is the main temple of the Hossō-shū Buddhist sect, inspired by the Chinese school Weishizong "pure consciousness", known as Faxiang, introduced in Japan at the end of 7st or at the beginning of 8st century.
 The Hōsso School is based on the doctrine of pure consciousness, the deepest stratum of consciousness that holds the possibility of becoming a Buddha.
 It aims to perceive the true nature of things whose discovery leads to enlightenment.